Marjan-Kh/AB-Testing/README.md

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

-#### Metric Choice
+#### Metric Choice: Invariant/Evaluation
-##### Invariant metrics
+- Invariant metrics
 Invariant metrics are the ones used for sanity checks and will remain invariant throughout the experiment.
-- Number of cookies: That is, number of unique cookies to view the course overview page.
+-- Number of cookies: That is, number of unique cookies to view the course overview page.
-- Number of clicks: That is, the number of unique cookies to click the “Start free trial” button (which happens before the free trial screener is a trigger).
+-- Number of clicks: That is, the number of unique cookies to click the “Start free trial” button (which happens before the free trial screener is a trigger).
-- Click-through-probability: That is, number of unique cookies to click the “Start free trial” button divided by number of unique cookies to view the course overview page.
+-- Click-through-probability: That is, number of unique cookies to click the “Start free trial” button divided by number of unique cookies to view the course overview page.

 #### Evaluation Metrics
-Evaluation metrics are the ones that we care about, the metrics that must be observed for consideration in the decision to launch the experiment.
+- Evaluation metrics are the ones that we care about, the metrics that must be observed for consideration in the decision to launch the experiment.
-- Gross conversion: That is, the number of user-ids to complete checkout and enroll in the free trial divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.01)
+-- Gross conversion: That is, the number of user-ids to complete checkout and enroll in the free trial divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.01)
-- Retention: That is, the number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)
+-- Retention: That is, the number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)
-- Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.0075)
+-- Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.0075)